onzfonz/comp227/src/content/0/en/part0a.md

 ### Taking the course

-The course contains fourteen parts, the first of which is numbered 0 for consistency with past iterations.
+The course contains 10 parts, the first of which is numbered 0 for consistency with past iterations.
-One part corresponds loosely to one week (averaging 15-20 hours) of studying, but the speed of completing the course is flexible.
+One part corresponds loosely to one week (averaging 15-20 hours) of studying, but this varies as has been taken into account with respect to coursework.

-Proceeding from part *n* to part *n+1* is not sensible before enough know-how of the topics in part *n*  has been achieved.
+For parts 0-5, Proceeding from part *n* to part *n+1* is not sensible before enough know-how of the topics in part *n*  has been achieved.
 In pedagogic terms, the course uses [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning).
 You should only proceed to the next part after doing enough of the previous part's exercises.